bemer/containers-on-aws-workshop/02-CreatingDockerImage/README.md

 ## 1. Tutorial overview

 This tutorial is going to drive you through the process of creating your first Docker image, running this image locally and pushing it to a image repository.
+If you are going to execute this lab in the Clou9 environment, you can jump to [2.
+Creating your first image](/02-CreatingDockerImage#2-creating-your-first-image).

 >This Docker image will have a very simple web application written in Python that you can find in the `/app` directory.